 The screenplay for the rest of the actors isn’t terrible, but like I previously mentioned, Burton tries too hard to make the film darker and appealing to the adults in the audience and forgets all about what the main market is: the kids!
 I saw this movie when I was little and still have the original DVD.
 I even own the Blu-Ray, just because the movie itself is fun to watch.
 But when I reflect on it now, it certainly isn’t as good as I remember it being.

 Overall, Charlie and the Chocolate Factory isn’t a terrible film.
 It has bad qualities, but it has good ones as well.
 Burton’s vision ruins the tone of the film, but it’s undeniably fun to watch.
-I’m going to give Charlie and the Chocolate Factory C+.
+I’m going to give Charlie and the Chocolate Factory a C+.

 Charlie and the Chocolate Factory stars Johnny Depp, Freddie Highmore, David Kelly, Helena Bonham Carter, Noah Taylor, Missi Pyle, James Fox, Deep Roy, Christopher Lee.
 Directed by Tim Burton.